A passionate, motivated advocate

-Elaina Bailey is an associate with the firm’s Complex Litigation Group, representing employees unlawfully denied wages and overtime pay.
+Elaina Bailey is an associate with the firm’s Commercial Litigation Group, representing employees unlawfully denied wages and overtime pay.

-It was at that firm where Elaina focused her practice on wage and overtime cases and helping workers obtain compensation for employers’ violations of the Fair Labor Standards Act, the Michigan Workforce Opportunity Wage Act, and other state employment laws.
-She developed her knowledge of class action rules and procedures, appearing before federal district court judges and magistrates and participating in private mediation and settlement conferences.
+While at this firm, Elaina focused her practice on wage and overtime cases and helping workers obtain compensation for employers’ violations of the Fair Labor Standards Act, the Michigan Workforce Opportunity Wage Act, and other state employment laws.
+She developed her knowledge of class action rules and procedures, appearing before federal district court judges and participating in private mediation and settlement conferences.

-Before joining Sommers Schwartz and moving home to Michigan, Elaina served as an attorney advisor to Administrative Law Judge Francine L. Applewhite of U.S. Department of Labor Office of Administrative Law Judges in Washington, D.C.
+Before joining Sommers Schwartz, also Elaina served as an attorney advisor to Administrative Law Judge Francine L. Applewhite of U.S. Department of Labor Office of Administrative Law Judges in Washington, D.C.

 - State Bar of Michigan

 - National Lawyers Guild